-In 2021, expected credit losses on guarantee fees in the amount of BGN 59 thousand have been accrued (2020: none) (Note 12 and Note 39).
+In 2022, no impairment was expected for expected credit losses on guarantee fees (2021: none).
+(Note 10 and Note 36).

 Cash

 To calculate expected credit losses for cash and cash equivalents at banks, the Company applies the general "three-stage" impairment model under IFRS 9.
 For this purpose, it applies a model based on the bank's public ratings as determined by internationally recognised rating firms like Moody's, Fitch, S&P, BCRA and Bloomberg.
 Based on this, on the one hand, PD (probability of default) indicators are set by using public data about PD referring to the rating of the respective bank, and on the other hand, through the change in the rating of the respective bank from one period to the next, the Company assesses the presence of increased credit risk.
 Loss given default is measured by using the above formula.
 Upon determining LGD, the presence of secured amounts in the respective bank accounts is taken into consideration.